slifin/breeze/README.md

 ## About

-Signal is a communication based framework that encourages the communication of code intent through documentation.
+Signal is a collection of documents design to encourage code that expresses the problem space and code intent.

+The framework is influenced by functional programming for iteration but its most important aspects are based in message passing.

 ## Send the Message